» » Excavation

-Placer mining can involve excavating from the surface or by underground mining.
-Excavation - digging - can be done by hand or with powered equipment.
+Placer mining involves excavation - digging - from the surface, or underground mining with shafts and tunnels.
+Excavation can be done by hand or with powered equipment.

 Surface placer mining is far more common than underground mining, mostly due to the costs of the equipment, facilities and complying with all the regulations that govern underground mining.

 Note that any kind of excavation that involves constructing anything, including retaining walls, must be signed-off by a Professional Engineer.

 Excavation by hand mining is done with the equipment pictured in the top photo.

 "Machine digging" usually means hydraulic excavators and backhoes.
 In most medium-sized operations, excavated material is dumped directly into a wash plant for processing.
 In some large operations, material is loaded into trucks, which take it to a fixed wash plant.

 Underground mining is much more expensive than surface excavation on the basis of cubic yards of material moved, but, to reach the same point below the surface, underground mining moves much less material.

 During the gold rushes in the 1800s, a considerable amount of underground mining was done to reach gold deposits deep under creeks.
 It was expensive, mostly because of the cost of transporting anything out to remote gold fields.
 It also involved a tremendous amount of labor - the mining itself, and, in some cases setting up pumps, to keep workings from flooding, that were powered by water wheels that had to be supplied with water at an elevation above the top of the wheel, requiring ditches and flumes that were miles long in some cases.